-Watch the Kids Demo to see a stick game created by a class.
+Watch the Kids Demo video to see a stick game created by a class.

-Zoom or in-person: create stick patterns to accompany the song. (but don't pass!).
+Online or in-person learning: Create stick patterns to accompany the song (but don't pass!).
 You can use some of these ideas or create a brand new pattern.

-Play the video again and sing the song (on Zoom)
+Play the video again and sing the song (online learning).